pg-spot-ops/pg-spot-operator/README.md

 ## VC inquiries

-As crazy as it might sound, the math and initial interviewing show that such a solution (in a more polished form) would be commercially very well viable, and we're going to give it a try.
-To speed up the development though, we'd also be interested in VC dollars - thus feel free to reach out to info@pgspotops.com if you happen to possess some.
+As crazy as it might sound, the math and initial interviewings indicate that, such a solution (in a more polished form) would be commercially very much viable, and we're going to give it a try.
+To speed up the development though, we'd also be interested in VC dollars - thus feel free to reach out to `info@pgspotops.com` if you happen to possess some.